Read–eval–print loop

 A read–eval–print loop (REPL), also termed an interactive toplevel or language shell, is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user; a program written in a REPL environment is executed piecewise.
-The term usually refers to programming interfaces similar to the classic Lisp machine interactive environment.
-Common examples include command-line shells and similar environments for programming languages, and the technique is very characteristic of scripting languages.
+The term usually refers to programming interfaces similar to the classic Lisp machine interactive environment or to Common Lisp with the SLIME development environment.
+Common examples include command-line shells and similar environments for programming languages, and the technique is very characteristic of scripting languages., even though their characteristics can vary greatly.